Aleksi Perälä

 Aleksi Perälä (born 1976) is a Finnish electronic music composer and producer.
 He has made music since 1988, and performed it live since 1996, switching between hardware and software over the years.

 Early life and education

+Perälä's first reported interest in sound was at the age of 3, by the echoes in the Helsinki Central railway Station.
+In 1983, he started taking piano lessons, until he discovered electronic music on Finnish radio during the Second Summer of Love phenomenon in 1988.
+He taped music from the radio, and experimented with his synthesiser to "fill the gaps" left by the lack of electronic music that could be heard just over the radio.

+Whilst being an exchange student in Michigan, Perälä first heard of Aphex Twin (Richard D. James) in the Autumn of 1993, and then heard Aphex Twin's "Selected Ambient Works Volume II" the following year.
+Perälä also found out about Rephlex; Richard D. James's own record label.
+This initiated Perälä to move back to Finland, and send demo tapes to Rephlex.
+He was signed onto Rephlex in 1999, starting his career in music.

 In 2008, he obtained a music technology degree from Salpaus College.

 Musical career and release style

 Perälä has a prolific musical career with over 150 full-length album releases spanning various electronic music genres.
 He has often released his music on unconventional formats including: